navgurukul/newton/Advanced-python/Introduction/python.md

 2. Specify the point at which the error happens.
 Does it occur at the very start of the program or only after you do a certain action?

-3. Copy and paste the entire error message and your code to http://pastebin.com/ or http://gist.github.com/.
+3. Copy and paste the entire error message and your code to <span><a href="http://pastebin.com/">http://pastebin.com/</a></span> or <span><a href="http://gist.github.com/.">http://gist.github.com/.</a></span>

 4. These websites make it easy to share large amounts of code with people over the Web, without the risk of losing any text formatting.
 You can then put the URL of the posted code in your email or forum post.
-For example, here some pieces of code I’ve posted: http://pastebin.com/SzP2DbFx/ and https://gist.github.com/asweigart/6912168/.
+For example, here some pieces of code I’ve posted:<span><a href=" http://pastebin.com/SzP2DbFx/"> http://pastebin.com/SzP2DbFx/</a></span> and <span><a href="https://gist.github.com/asweigart/6912168/.">https://gist.github.com/asweigart/6912168/.</a></span>

 5. Explain what you’ve already tried to do to solve your problem.
 This tells people you’ve already put in some work to figure things out on your own.